 Oddly enough, I’d have to say that I’ve spent more at the Home Depot on my railroad than I have at the hobby shop.
 “Weird how that works”.

 I’m looking around at all these working displays, 10 car trains going forward and then back.
 I’m looking at these things like I’ve been hibernating all my life.
 I have seen train set-up before, “when I was younger” What a difference 20 + years make in technology.

-The train set-up that I was eye balling was going down the track, stopped, backed up like it was releasing the last car.
+The model train set-up that I was eyeballing was going down the track, stopped, backed up like it was releasing the last car.
 Then it went forward 20 or so inches, backed up again and did the same thing 3 or 4 times.
 I’m looking at the “engineer” the operator and he’s just casually talking to one of his customers.
-He’s not even paying attention what his train set-up is even doing.
+He’s not even paying attention to what his train set-up is even doing.

-This thing is going through the motion all on its own.
+This Model Train is going through the motion all on its own.